 - Developing Treatment Plans and Tracking Outcomes, 10 CE hours

 - Weekend Intensive (Onsite in NC), 21 CE Hours

+This is a non-interactive self-study course.
 Teaching methods for the course include recorded lectures, videos, text readings, assignments, and online discussion.